inBeat/inbeat-website/content/articles/spam-detection-influencers.md

 draft: false
 noindex: false
 ---
-# Avoid These 4 Things at All Costs When Working With Influencers \[Cheatsheet]
+# Avoid These 5 Things at All Costs When Working With Influencers

 Influencer marketing is still discovering itself, and best practices are yet to be found.

 The industry has garnered a bad rep for multiple reasons, many of which you probably know; outsized egos, spam, and FTC intervention.

 Of course, *influencers* with deep entitlement make the news, giving influencer marketing that bitter taste we might associate with it.

-\[Trump speaking, influencer meme I have 10 000 followers]

 You most likely read an article of a journalist or an agency creating a fake profile on Instagram, only to receive messages from brands and agencies (managing their client’s money) who want to collaborate for outrageous sums of money ([here](https://nymag.com/intelligencer/2017/08/fake-instagram-account-earns-sponsored-influencer-money.html), or [here](https://www.boredpanda.com/fake-instagram-influencer-followers-bots-mediakix/?utm_source=google&utm_medium=organic&utm_campaign=organic) if you want to go down the rabbit hole).